-An allowance for stock to write stock down to the lower of cost or net realisable value.
-Management have made estimates of the selling price and direct cost to sell on certain inventory items.
+An allowance is made for slowing, damaged and obsolete inventory to write this inventory down of stock to the lower of cost or net realisable value.
+Management have made estimates of the selling price, costs of completion as well as costs to make the sale, exchange or distribution.
+The write down is included in the statement of financial performance.